You don’t matter to the men of the Christian Right.

 But the real reason they’re doing it, is because to them you aren’t worth defending; not your intelligence or your gifts or your worth.
 As a result, your consent isn’t really a concern either; you may have noticed that.
 It’s why, in their minds sexual misconduct almost never occurs, and when it does, it’s because you were dressed too provocatively or sending mixed signals, or because their motives were misinterpreted.
 They don’t believe you have the right to say or no or to be offended.
 If anything, they believe you should be flattered.
 This is the hubris of men who think God made you as an accessory.

-Surely, the men of the Christian Right defending Donald Trump right now do not represent all Christian men, and definitely not men outside of the Church, which is perhaps the greatest irony here; that the most vigorous defense of his degradation of women is coming from those who most loudly claim they represent God and identify themselves as spiritual leaders.
+Surely, the men of the Christian Right defending Donald Trump right now do not represent all Christian men, and definitely not most men outside of the Church, which is perhaps the greatest irony here; that the most vigorous defense of his degradation of women is coming from those who most loudly claim they speak for God and identify themselves as spiritual leaders.

 As a Christian and a pastor and a man, I’d liked to apologize to you for these men and what you endure from them, but I won’t apologize to you on their behalf because that would mean aligning myself with them and I will not do that.
 They don’t speak for me.
 They don’t speak for many of us.
 They certainly don’t speak for God.